What We Do

 We do crayon exchanges in schools - students bring in bags of broken crayons and we give them new rainbow shaped crayons on the spot.

 Organizations may not necessarily want to do the exchange but have broken crayons to contribute to our project.

 Many restaurants offer crayons to children to color with while they wait for meals.
 These are often left behind and subsequently thrown away.
 Now they are being collected and contributed to our project.

 Preparing the crayons

 Once all the crayons are collected, they have to be peeled, washed and melted into molds.

-We are pleased to have partnered with ARC Otsego, an organization that hires and works with adults who are developmentally disabled.
-We hire their residents through ARC’s work program to help us peel the crayons.
-This partnership has become a huge help for our project and we love supporting the residents and ARC Otsego Organization.
+We are pleased to have partnered with The ARC Otsego, an organization that hires and works with adults with developmental disabilities.
+We hire their residents through The ARC's work program to help us peel the crayons.
+This partnership has become a huge help for our project and we love supporting the residents and The ARC Otsego Organization.

 We donate everywhere from libraries, to Reading is Fundamental organizations, to children's hospitals and everything in between.

 Rainbow crayons are exchanged for bags of broken crayons at schools.